-A dynamic of flavors and texture, this millet breakfast with spiced beets will definitely make you want to eat millet for breakfast...
+A dynamic of flavors and texture, this breakfast with millet and spiced beets will definitely make you want to eat millet for breakfast...

 Do you love it cooked, roasted, baked, or raw?
 Beetroot is one of those veggies that you can eat as dinner, snack, soup, salad, juice, pickles, in desserts, in bread, or for breakfast like in this millet recipe…

-I love to chew on the cardamon seeds, they have got a fruity refreshing aroma.
-To let the cardamon infuse well in this millet breakfast, or in any of your recipe that calls for it, make sure to smash the cardamon pod to release the small seeds.
+I love to chew on the cardamon seeds.
+They have got a fruity, refreshing aroma.
+To let the cardamon infuse well in this millet breakfast or in any of your recipes that call for it, make sure to smash the cardamon pod to release the small seeds.

 Is millet new to you? learn how to cook millet the best way

-Adding beets into your diet can help you improve your health in various ways.
+Adding beets to your diet can help you improve your health in various ways.
 It also comes with a couple of healthy nutrients.

 - There're many reasons that can increase oxidative stress in your body.
 Your body knows how to balance between antioxidants and pro-oxidants molecules.